 Review/mini-review Papers: A review manuscript should be produced by experts of the field with at least 10 references from the author(s) themselves.
 The length of a review paper should be at most 14000 words including the table of content and with the copyrights of all the figures and tables.

 The Mini-reviews should summarize the main concepts related to a topic while reporting the most relevant and current findings.
 The length of a mini review paper should be at most 5000 words including the table of content and with the copyrights of all the figures and tables.

 Legends: Please supply legends for all figures and compile these on a separate sheet.

 Tables: Every table must be referred to in the text and the tables to be numbered in sequential order in which they occur.
 Place them at the end of the manuscript.
 As for the table itself, it must be written so that it can be read and understood without reference to the text.
 Every column and every line of a table must be labeled unambiguously and units to be given wherever data are reported.

-Figures: Figures will be produced in black and white.
-All illustrations should be in 8.5 or 18 cm width excluded the margins, in TIFF formats, with resolution of 300 dpi.
+Figures: All illustrations should be in 8.5 or 18 cm width excluded the margins, in TIFF formats, with resolution of at least 300 dpi.
 The original figures with appropriate resolution in word document is also acceptable.
 The figures must be referred in the text and numbered in the sequence in which they are cited.
 Particular care should be taken to ensure that figures reporting data are unambiguously labeled with regard to units and provide adequate information about the conditions under which the data were obtained.
 It is strongly suggested to upload the figures electronically generated from relevant software and/or equipment, NOT from a hard copy scanned file.
 Micrographs produced by SEM, TEM, AFM, etc. must include magnification and scale.
 Poor quality artwork will lead to delay in publication.
 Please supply captions for all figures at the end of the text as well as during uploading process.